NetickNetworking/NetickDocumentation/articles/prediction-in-depth.md

-# Prediction in-depth
+# Prediction In-Depth

 Before diving in, let's do a recap on what prediction means.

-Prediction is the act of the client to predict what the game (the networked state of the game) looks like in the server, starting from the latest received server snapshot as a baseline.
-The client uses its local inputs that have yet to be acknowledged and processed by the server to simulate up to the time difference between it and the server, so that the client sees the same state as the server, at almost the same time.
-From the perspective of the client, prediction means predicting the future state of the server, since to the client, due to RTT, the server is in the future.
+Prediction is when the client tries to guess what the game (the networked state of the game) currently looks like in the server, starting from the latest received server world snapshot as a starting point.
+The client uses its local inputs (that have yet to be acknowledged and processed by the server) to simulate forward up to the latency (ping/RTT) between it and the server, so that the client sees the same state as the server, at almost the same time.
+Put differently, from the perspective of the client, prediction means predicting the future state of the server world.

-However, for many types of games, namely First Person Shooters, we only predict one or a few more objects, notably our own local player character.
+However, for many types of games, namely First Person Shooters, it's common to only predict one (and few more objects), notably the local player character.

 When we do this, our local player character object will live in the local (predicted) timeline.
 While remote objects (including remote players) will live in the remote timeline.
 What do we mean by these terms?